 This bill amends various sections of Louisiana's election laws, specifically focusing on the requirements and processes for recall petitions.
-Key changes include the specification that every petition must include the month, day, and year of the voter's signature, as well as the printed name of the signer and the witness.
-The bill also mandates that the secretary of state provide a standardized form for recall petitions, which must include pre-printed line numbers and comply with all relevant provisions.
-Additionally, it establishes that the signed and dated petition must be submitted to the registrar of voters within a specified timeframe, and upon receipt, the registrar must affix a date and page number to each page of the petition.
+Key changes include the specification of the information that must be included on a recall petition, such as the handwritten signature of the voter, the month, day, and year of signing, and the printed name of the witness.
+The bill also mandates that the secretary of state provide a standardized form for recall petitions, which must include pre-printed line numbers and comply with existing laws.
+Additionally, it establishes that the signed and dated petition must be submitted to the registrar of voters within a specified timeframe, and outlines the responsibilities of the registrar in certifying the petition.

 HB221 Engrossed: 18:3(A), 18:2(A)(2), 18:5(B), 44:1(B)(10)